tock/tock/boards/microbit_v2/README.md

 As MicroBit v2 has an on board debugger that provides several ways of programming it, is shipped without an actual bootloader.

+There are two ways for flashing the bootloader:
+ 1. Using the MicroBit USB drive
+ 2. Using openocd

+### Using the MicroBit USB Drive

+Connect then MicroBit to the computer.
+A USB drive labeled `MICROBIT` should show up.

+Drag and drop the `bootloader/tock-bootloader.microbit_v2.v1.1.0.bin` to the `MICROBIT` drive and wait for a few seconds.

+The board will reset and the bootloader should be running on it.
+To check whether it's working, press and hold the Button A while pressing the reset button.
+The Microphone LED should light up.

+### Using openocd
 Use the `make flash-bootloader` command to flash [Tock Bootloader](https://github.com/tock/tock-bootloader) to the board.

 ```bash